treygriffith/connect-mongodb/Readme.md

 ## Version 1.0

 This version is not compatible with `0.*` versions.
 Now you must pass a mongodb connection, or server configuration.
+On updating, i recomment to delete your current sessions collection data.

 ## Installation